California / Tehama County

 Demographics - Corning, CA

-Corning, CA is home to about 7,800 residents, with a median age of 34.2 and a balanced gender ratio.
-The city is ethnically diverse, with over half identifying as White and nearly 35% speaking a language other than English at home.
-Its moderate population density and youthful demographic contribute to a vibrant, multicultural community.
+Corning has a population of 7,800 residents, offering a diverse community with a median age of nearly 34 and a balanced gender ratio.
+The area features a strong blend of backgrounds, with about 55% White, 1% Black, and 2% Asian residents, and over 35% speaking a language other than English at home.
+Its high population density contributes to a lively suburban atmosphere.

 7,800